Here is our proposal for spending 2 days in Venice itinerary. Venice, Italy, stands apart from just about every other city on earth.

 Explore the Tourism Hub of San Marco

-San Marco is Venice’s tourism hub.
+That is is Venice’s tourism hub.
 It contains numerous tourism facilities and landmarks.

 You can never claim to have visited Venice without stopping over at the district.

-While in the district, you will be able to capture images, interact with other tourists world over, and even sightsee the city, over and above visiting the facilities mentioned above.
+While in the district, you will be able to capture images, interact with other tourists world over, and even sightsee the city, over and above, visiting the facilities mentioned above.
 By visiting this hub, you will get to attain much of the progress.

-Sightsee at the San Marco Campanile
+Sightsee at the Campanile

-San Marco Campanile is a tall and imposing cathedral tower.
+The Campanile is a tall and imposing cathedral tower.
 It was constructed in the 16th Century.
 It contains a spire that is angle-topped.

 The tower is by far the most distinguishable landmark in the entire city of Venice.
 What’s more?
 The tower also accommodates viewers.

-This is not to mention the primary role of the tower as a silent reminder of the once vibrant Christian past of the city.
+That is not to mention the primary role of the tower as a silent reminder of the once vibrant Christian past of the city.

 Take a Walk along the Lido di Venezia